encode/django-rest-framework/docs/api-guide/serializers.md

                 return instance
             return Comment(**attrs)

 The first part of serializer class defines the fields that get serialized/deserialized.
 The `restore_object` method defines how fully fledged instances get created when deserializing data.

-The `restore_object` method is optional, and is only required if we want our serializer to support deserialization.
+The `restore_object` method is optional, and is only required if we want our serializer to support deserialization into fully fledged object instances.
+If we don't define this method, then deserializing data will simply return a dictionary of items.

 ## Serializing objects